 The clothing is made in boutique clothing manufacturers all over the world – United States, Mexico, Italy, China.
 These manufacturers care about the people they employ (as all should, am I right?) and hold social welfare and production quality to the highest standards.
 The people who work on Tradlands clothing are paid a living wage, work in bright, clean and airy environments and on top of that, choose to come to work everday -something I believe is incredibly important.
 Also, Tradlands visit the production facilities regularly to assure that those who make their clothes are in a happy and healthy environment.

 The last bit of info about Tradlands I’ll give you is that they are committed to using the highest quality materials, and whereever possible use natural fibres that are sustainably produced.
 They also use 98% of the fabric they make, with the remnants being part of a recycling program rather than being incinerated or thrown out as trash.
 Also, if the pieces don’t meet their high-quality requirements, instead of being thrown away their donated to local women’s shelters and Dress For Success.

 It excites me when brands genuinely care about the environment, workers rights and have the aim to be a leader in transforming the fashion industry.
 It’s real, it’s important and I’m so grateful brands like Tradlands are paving the way for the future of high-quality, timeless garments that we own for years upon years.
 Atleast I know mine will be.

-Oh and also, I’ve got a pretty incredible Beyond the Brand interview with the founders of Tradlands, Sadie and Jeremy, coming up for you.
-Keep your eyes peeled for that one.
+Oh and also, I’ve got a pretty incredible Beyond the Brand interview with the founders of Tradlands, Sadie and Jeremy, you can check that out here.